White Station High School: Academics

 White Station is an optional school that offers an Optional (Honors) Diploma.

 Newsweek magazine ranked White Station #1027 in the United States and #8 in Tennessee in its 2009–2010 edition of America's Best High Schools.
 White Station High made Adequate Yearly Progress (AYP) in 2007.

-In the lone 2011–2012 school year, White Station had 22 National Merit Semifinalists, more than any other school (public, private, or charter) in the state of Tennessee.
+In the 2011–2012 school year, White Station had 22 National Merit Semifinalists, more than any other school (public, private, or charter) in the state of Tennessee.
 In the 2012–2013 school year, White Station announced 23 National Merit Semifinalists.

 White Station High School has also had the most National Merit Scholarship semifinalists of any school in the state of Tennessee in many previous years.